andrei-trofin/Improbabilii-Facebook-Stats/README.md

 It was something I needed to do to gain confidence in my ability as a data scientist.
 Working on something you like is always inspiring.

-What I liekd best about this project was that I could give insights to my friends about our online activity and also have an "end product" to show them.
+What I liked best about this project was that I could give insights to my friends about our online activity, and also have an "end product" to show them.

 ### 8.1 What did I learn?